josStorer/chatGPT-search-engine-extension/README.md

 5. Click the browser option button, scroll down and click on the extension icon to open the setting window.
 6. Enable `Insert chatGPT at the top of search results`.

+### Install to Safari(macOS)

+1. Download `safari.dmg` from [Releases](https://github.com/josStorer/chatGPT-search-engine-extension/releases).
+2. Double-click `safari.dmg` to open it and drag the extension’s icon to your Applications folder
+3. Run this extension in your Applications folder
+4. Click `Quit and Open Safari Settings...`
+5. Click `Advanced` in Safari Settings and then turn on `Show Develop menu in menu bar`
+6. Click `Develop` in Safari menu bar and then turn on `Allow Unsigned Extensions`
+7. You will see this extension in Extensions of Safari Settings, turn on it
+8. Click `Always Allow on Every Website`

 ## Enable for single website

 1. Click on the extension icon to open the popup setting window.
 2. Click `Advanced`.
-3. Input the website name (of the hostname) in `Site Regex`, e.g. google
+3. Input the website name (of the hostname) in `Custom Site Regex`, e.g. google
-4. Enable `Only use Site Regex`
+4. Enable `Only use Custom Site Regex...`

 ## Build from source